Stephan543/PersonalWebsite/README.md

 ## How did you learn how to do this?

-A couple youtube tutorials at first but these were time consuming, hard to remember and I found myself being being very dependant on their coding styles.
+A couple youtube tutorials at first but these were time consuming, hard to remember and I found myself being very dependant on their coding styles.
 So most of my learning came from [freecodecamp.org](https://www.freecodecamp.org/).
 They have a great system that involves ALOT of practice which I wanted..

 *'Knowledge is only a rumor until it is experienced inside the body'*